AgentMC/Sao20/Translate/En/Part8.md

 Unexpectedly, Tsukigake felt something burning in the back of her throat.

 Something hot inflated and spiraled up from the deeps of her body.
-He could not keep it down.
+She could not keep it down.

 Tsukigake unleashed the heat still clung to the jaw of the lead hanaguma.
 Countless sparks burst from the joint of two jaws, burning fur of both.
 Most of the uncontrolled flame and heat flew into the body of hanaguma, causing fatal damage.